websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-graphql-apis.md

         http://localhost:8080/o/api

-1. At the top left of the screen that appears, pick *headless-delivery* from the selector.
+1. At the top-left of the screen that appears, pick *headless-delivery* from the selector.
 This is the category that contains the Blog posting API.

 1. Click the *Show GraphQL* button at the top-right of the screen to open Liferay's [GraphiQL](https://github.com/graphql/graphiql) browser.